svn2github/HTML-Import-2/tags/1.11/readme.txt

 = 1.0 =
 * First release (July 26, 2009)

+== Other Notes ==

 = Roadmap =
-1.1: Set tags and/or categories for imported posts (in the meantime, <a href="http://wordpress.org/extend/plugins/simple-tags/">Simple Tags</a> does a nice job on tags)
+1.2: Set tags and/or categories for imported posts (in the meantime, <a href="http://wordpress.org/extend/plugins/simple-tags/">Simple Tags</a> does a nice job on tags)

+= Thanks =

+Thanks to Tom Dyson's <a href="http://wordoff.org/">Wordoff.org</a> for inspiring the Word cleanup option in 1.1.

 == Screenshots ==